zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

 If the table sale\_detail has data, the example mentioned preceding copies all data of sale\_detail into the table sale\_detail\_ctas1.

-**Note:** sale\_detail is a partitioned table, while the table created by the statement `create table … as select …` does not copy the partition attribute.
+**Note:** sale\_detail is a partitioned table, while the table created by the statement `create table...as select...` does not copy the partition attribute.
 The partition column of source table becomes a general column of object table.
 In other words, sale\_detail\_ctas1 is a non-partition table with 5 columns.

-In the statement `create table … as select…` if using a constant as a column value in Select clause, it is suggested specify the column name, such as:
+In the statement `create table...as select...` if using a constant as a column value in Select clause, it is suggested specify the column name, such as:

 ```
 create table sale_detail_ctas2 as